GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-06-01-method-analysis.md

 #### Kind kind

 Kind is an enum from the same package as Symbol.
-It lives in the Kinds class, the Kinds class being a sort of wrapper in which another enum (KindName) and a stat ic inner class (KindSelector) live as well.
+It lives in the Kinds class, the Kinds class being a sort of wrapper in which another enum (KindName) and a static inner class (KindSelector) live as well.

 Kind tells you what sort of Symbol you are dealing with, note that because superclass Symbol itself is abstract it cannot be a runtime type itself.
 Furthermore it has values that probably have to do with the compilation process, in which intermediate states might require special symbols or in which errors are being found.